 An adjustment to a General Assistance underpayment caused by the failure of an employee of SCHHSA to authorize a payment in the proper amount, shall be made only if the underpayment occurred within the twelve (12) months of the discovery of the underpayment by SCHHSA or notice thereof to SCHHSA by the recipient.

-GENERAL ASSISTANCE POLICIES

 Section 42.
 Fraud in Obtaining Aid

 Whenever it appears any person has, by means of false statement or representation, or by impersonation, or other fraudulent device, either obtained aid or attempted to obtain aid under this chapter, the matter shall be referred to the SCHHSA, Special Investigations Unit for investigation.
 If it is determined that there was fraud, the case will be referred to the Siskiyou County District Attorney.